JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/t-z-score.md

 ## General Notes

-- **In hypothesis tests (z-test, t-test):** how many standard deviations a sample mean (or observation) is from the hypothesized population mean.
-- **In confidence intervals:** how far to extend around a sample statistic (like the sample mean) to capture a specified level of confidence (e.g., 95%).
 - The numerical value of a z-score or t-score may be the same, but the **interpretation differs** between contexts.

 ## z-score